prasadwakde/Agentic-AI-Chatbot/README.md

 # Agentic AI Chatbot (FastAPI, LangGraph, Groq/OpenAI, Streamlit)

 A modular, production-ready **Agentic AI Chatbot** built using **LangGraph**, **FastAPI**, **Groq/OpenAI LLMs**, and **Streamlit**.
-This project is currently at **Stage 1** of development, featuring a clean architecture, API routing, configurable LLM provider selection, and a fully functional frontend UI.
+This project is currently at **Stage 3** of development, featuring a clean architecture, API routing, configurable LLM provider selection, and a fully functional frontend UI.

-Future stages will add RAG, memory, multi-tool agents, streaming responses, and deployment workflows.
+Future stages will add multi-tool agents, streaming responses, and deployment workflows.

 ---